 The Office of International Education and Global Initiatives (IEGI) encourages students with disabilities to participate in education abroad programs.
-Reasonable accommodations will be considered and evaluated on a case-by-case basis.
+The process to request and the availability of accommodations varies from program to program.
+Planning ahead is important!

 - Deafness: